 On December 17, Ingram dished nine assists to go with nine points and 10 rebounds.
 One of his goals is to beat out Cleveland Cavaliers All-Star LeBron James as the youngest player to ever notch a triple-double.

 "I'm working on it," Ingram said.

-The Lakers (15-26) are already halfway through their season and Ingram has played in all 41 contests.
-While Ingram's minutes are heavy in relation to other rookies, Walton doesn't believe he's put a heavy load on him.
+The Lakers (15-26) are already halfway through their season, and Ingram has played in all 41 contests.
+While his minutes are heavy in relation to other rookies, Walton doesn't believe he's put a heavy load on him.

-Ingram, who has played in more games as a Laker than his 36 at Duke, acknowledged on Sunday that he did feel the wall.
+Ingram, who has played in more games as a Laker than his 36 at Duke, acknowledged Sunday he did feel the wall.